-In soft materials magnetic domains move more easily than in hard materials.
+In soft materials magnetic domain walls move more easily than in hard materials.
+This is because in hard materials there are lots of pinning sites and therefore domain wall movements are more restricted.
 In soft materials domain walls can make bigger jumps.
-In hard materials domain walls collide with dislocations, precipitations or other irregularities in the material structure.

 We provide Barkhausen noise inspection systems for a wide range of steel components in following automation levels: